nimishwadekar/NimOS/README.md

 ## Usage
 ### Requirements:
-1. For only running the OS:
+1. For running the OS:
    - `qemu-system-x86_64` : The virtual machine to run the OS on.
 2. For modifying the OS / adding user programs:
    - A utility that runs Makefiles.